"You can't build a house without a hammer and saw, and you

 * One rural child in six is born to a mother who has less than a high school education.

-* Though fewer rural high school students drop out of school than the state average, only 18 percent of these dropouts plan to get a GED.
+* Though fewer rural high school students drop out of school than the

 * One rural infant in five is born to a mother who used tobacco during pregnancy.